Kaptai National Park: Socio-economic context

-The national park is situated inside the Kaptai City and it gets many visitors year round.
+The national park is situated inside the Kaptai City and it gets many visitors year-round.
 Nearly 60 local people are employed as service providers to tourists.
 Kaptai National Park provides subsistence to local people through NTFPs.
-Surrounding population of the National Park area is about 3000.
-The park is located near the largest man made lake in Bangladesh which is Kaptai lake.
+The population of the area surrounding the national park area is about 3000.
+The park is located near the largest man-made lake in Bangladesh, which is Kaptai Lake.